Little Haiti Mom Odette Lysse Joassaint Accused Of Killing Her Children: 'They're Inside, I Don't Want Them'

 “Sometimes she was a good mom, sometimes I don’t know,” says Petion.

-Police say they’ve responded previously for trespassing, several disturbances and domestic violence, but this is the first time there’s been an incident involving children.MORE NEWS: Solar Geomagnetic Storm Expected To Strike Earth On April 14
+Police say they’ve responded previously for trespassing, several disturbances and domestic violence, but this is the first time there’s been an incident involving children.MORE NEWS: Little Haiti Father Blames Police & DCF For His Children Dying At The Hands Of Their Mother

 CBS4 has also reached out to DCF and we are waiting to see if they have had any involvement with this family.